Taiki, Mie: Economy

 The town serves as a commercial center for the surrounding region.
 Commercial fishing and the dairy industry play important roles in the local economy.

 Education

-Taiki has four public elementary schools and two public middle schools operated by the town government.
+Due to the steadily decreasing population and how wide the territory of Taiki expands, there are now only three public elementary schools and one public middle school operated by the town government.
 The town does not have a high school.

+Before the merger of various towns and villages that created Taiki, the smaller towns and villages had their own schools that have mostly since closed.
+Some of those school buildings remain standing but closed, such as in Nishiki, while others have been repressed, such as the Aso elementary school which is now an onsen (public bath).